 Real estate investing is an ever-evolving industry.
 Real estate is said to be one of the best investments that an individual can make.
-Click on the link for 10 best books on real estate investing that will get you started in 2020.
+Click on the link for ten best real estate books that will get you started in 2020.

 5. Forming Partnerships to Invest in Real Estate With Little Money

 Real estate partnerships are common for investing in real estate with little or no money.
 If you want to invest in a property, but the price tag is out of range, then an equity partnership may be what you need.